Electrode-iOS/ELLocation/README.md

 ## Introduction

-Camelot provides the `THGLocation` module. `THGLocation` is intended to be a wrapper around iOS's location services.
-Its goal is to provide convenient and concise wrappers to access `CLLocationManager` and friends, thus enabling callers to get going with building their app. `THGLocation` is also designed to work well with, and to utilize other libraries in this organization.
+Camelot provides the `THGLocation` module.

+`THGLocation` is intended to be a wrapper around iOS's location services.
+Its goal is to provide convenient and concise wrappers to access `CLLocationManager` and friends. `THGLocation` is also designed to work well with, and to utilize other libraries in this [TheHolyGrail](https://github.com/TheHolyGrail), or THG for short.

+## A quick word about dependencies

+`THGLocation`/Camelot depends on [`THGFoundation`/Excalibur](https://github.com/TheHolyGrail/Excalibur).

+THG projects are designed to live side-by-side in the file system, like so:

+* \MyProject
+* \MyProject\Excalibur
+* \MyProject\KillerRabbit

-## Usage
+## Common Usage

 `THGLocation` can be used for authorizing for location services and for setting up an object to receive location updates.